 Important state-owned enterprises.

 Service sectors: postal and courier services; environmental services; banking and insurance; maritime transport.

 Despite its great importance and future potential impact for both economic blocs, the EVFTA still presents some challenges.
-Mainly due to (i) the notoriously slow approval procedures in the EU, meaning it will take time for the benefits to be leveraged and materialised; (ii) the long transition phases for sensitive products of up to 10 years for certain Vietnamese goods; and (iii) the strict rules-of-origin scheme for textiles, meaning that current producers will not be able to immediately benefit, since the majority of primary materials for production in Vietnam are imported.
+Mainly due to (i) the notoriously slow approval procedures in the EU, meaning it will take time for the benefits to be leveraged and materialized; (ii) the long transition phases for sensitive products of up to 10 years for certain Vietnamese goods; and (iii) the strict rules-of-origin scheme for textiles, meaning that current producers will not be able to immediately benefit since the majority of primary materials for production in Vietnam are imported.

-Finally, due to its comprehensive and somewhat complex structure, the EVFTA will require the close monitorization and support of Governments and institutions to help implement the agreement, enforce it and educate the markets on how to navigate such an agreement and best leverage the benefits it brings.
+Finally, due to its comprehensive and somewhat complex structure, the EVFTA will require the close monitoring and support of Governments and institutions to help implement the agreement, enforce it and educate the markets on how to navigate such an agreement and best leverage the benefits it brings.
 This is where the role of European institutions and organizations in Vietnam, such as the Chambers of Commerce becomes crucial in disseminating such knowledge.

 Note: The above depicture of the EVFTA is merely a brief of the subject.
 Due to its extensive and complex structure, we advise that for EVFTA matters you should contact CCIPV to better comprehend the agreement and its nuances.